-“Developing innovative sources of funding, both public and private, for social programmes, and creating a supportive environment for the mobilization of resources by civil society for social development, including beneficiary contributions and individual voluntary contributions.”
+- “Developing innovative sources of funding, both public and private, for social programmes, and creating a supportive environment for the mobilization of resources by civil society for social development, including beneficiary contributions and individual voluntary contributions.”

 Kincaid in 1995 issued his own book, GLOBAL BONDAGE: THE U.N.
 PLAN TO RULE THE WORLD, which casts a hard look at the objectives of the UN.
 Kincaid wrote:

 - “Described in the press as just a worthwhile event designed to eradicate poverty, the UN Development Program (UNDP) – the main sponsor – has issued a ‘Human Development Report’ openly calling for ‘world government’ in a featured article written by Nobel Prize-winning economist Jan Tinbergen, who declared, ‘Mankind’s problems can no longer be solved by national governments.
 What is needed is a World Government.
 This can best be achieved by strengthening the United Nations system.’”